Death of Jeong-In: Abuse

-While in the same household with Jang Hayeong and Ahn Sungeun for 8 months, Jeong-In was systematically abused and tortured in many brutal ways.
-The abuse included being regularly beaten, which caused multiple bone fractures, and starvation because they didn't like the smell of her feces.
+While in the same household with Jang Hayeong and Ahn Sungeun for 8 months, Jeong-In was systematically abused and tortured in many brutal ways, including being regularly beaten, which caused multiple bone fractures, and starvation because they didn't like the smell of her feces.
 She was served hot food right after it was taken out from the microwave, which caused blisters and wounds in the mouth.
-Her adoptive parents left her alone at home for over 3 hours a day, for a minimum of 15 times, during the 2 months she was absent from daycare (July 2020 to September 2020).
-She was locked in a dark room every day after 7 pm.
+Her adoptive parents left her alone at home for over three hours a day, for a minimum of fifteen times, during the two months she was absent from daycare (July to September 2020).
+She was locked in a dark room every day after 7 p.m.
 Jang and Ahn slapped her and tore at her mouth when she was crying.
 They overturned her stroller whilst she was inside it to scare her when she was crying.
-They deliberately tripped her while she was walking, and then laughed loudly.
-They also left her alone alongside the swimming pool for a whole day without a guardian and hung her up by her arms to hit her armpit area, as it was a very sensitive area, and so would cause tremendous pain.
+They deliberately tripped her while she was walking, and then laughed.
+They also left her alone alongside the swimming pool for a whole day without a guardian and hung her up by her arms to hit her armpit area, as it was a very sensitive area, and would cause tremendous pain.

 Dismissal of police reports

-2 months after the adoption, the daycare teachers started to observe unusual bruises on Jeong-In's face and ears.
+Two months after the adoption, the daycare teachers started to observe unusual bruises on Jeong-In's face and ears.
 When they found more bruises on her thighs, abdomen, neck, and collar bone fractures, the teachers reported a suspected child abuse case to the police on May 25, 2020.
 The police and the child protection institution started to investigate but closed the case with the conclusion that no apparent abuse founded.

 On June 29, 2020, a family friend of Jang's saw Jeong-In was left alone in Jang's car for over an hour on a hot summer day and reported it to the police.
 The investigation was not initiated by the police until one month later and therefore all CCTV footage from the street had been erased, so the case was closed again.

 Jeong-In was absent from her day-care for 2 months from July 2020 to September 2020, but when she returned to the day-care in September, the teachers were shocked to see her condition.
 Jeong-In had lost a significant amount of weight and was covered in bruises all over her body.
 The teachers immediately took her to a clinic where the pediatrician examined Jeong-In and reported to the police that Jeong-In was suffering from malnutrition and obvious child abuse.
 The pediatrician strongly advised the police to immediately separate Jeong-In from her parents.
 However, the police and child protection institution took Jeong-In to another clinic where her adoptive parents had a relationship with the doctor and as such, the doctor diagnosed Jeong-In with a mouth infection, hence the case was closed again and Jeong-In was sent back home to her abusive parents.
 20 days after the third case was closed, Jeong-In died.